Lectures & Academic Publications

-Dean has delivered numerous lectures and papers on a variety of different themes and topics.
-See a selection below or click here to view the full list (2001 to present).
+Dean has delivered many keynote lectures and papers on a variety of themes and topics around the world.
+Here’s a selection:

 - ‘‘National Heroes’: Sport and the Creation of Icons’.
 Sport in History